kinseyreeves/Deep-RL-Baselines/README.md

 # Deep Reinforcement Learning Baseline Environments

-Masters of computer science Masters project, implementing openai gyms to test various Deep RL algorithms against as baselines.
+Thesis project, implementing vairous gyms to test various Deep RL algorithms against as baselines.
-These environments are designed to have scalable action and state space complexity. i.e. we can increase the complexity of the problem while keeping the number of possible actions the same, or vice versa
+Each environment is able to scale in complexity of either total state space size or the inherent difficulty of the problem.

 Kinsey Reeves